Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling

 The state $\tsysMFGS$ clearly differs from the standard Gibbs state by the presence of the reorganisation energy term $-\Q\Stheta^2$.
 The quadratic dependence on $\Stheta$ changes the character of the distribution, from a standard exponential to an exponential with a positive quadratic term, altering significantly the state whenever the system--reservoir coupling is non-negligible.
-An example of the $\tsysMFGS$ distribution is visualised over the spin's spherical angles $\vartheta$ and $\varphi$ in Fig.~\ref{fig:coherences}c) in comparison with the standard Gibbs distribution shown in~\ref{fig:coherences}b).

 Throughout this article, we will consider that the \MF{} state is the equilibrium state reached by a system in contact with a thermal bath.
-While this is widely thought to be the case, some open questions remain about formal proofs showing the convergence of the dynamics towards the steady state predicted by the \MF{} state~\cite{trushechkin2021b}.
+While this is widely thought to be the case, some open questions remain about formal proofs showing the convergence of the dynamics towards the steady state predicted by the \MF{} state~\cite{trushechkin2021b,fleming2011,thingna2012,subasi2012,purkayastha2020,jaksic1996,merkli2001,bach2000,merkli2021,merkli2022a,merkli2022b}.
 For example, for quantum systems, this convergence has only been proven in the weak~\cite{mori2008} and ultrastrong limits~\cite{trushechkin2021a}, while for intermediate coupling strengths there is numerical evidence for the validity of the \MF{} state~\cite{chiu2021}.
 Here, we numerically verify the convergence of the dynamics towards the \MF{} state for the case of the classical spin at arbitrary coupling strength.
 This is possible thanks to the numerical method proposed in~\cite{anders2020}.
 Fig.~\ref{fig:css} shows the long time average of the spin components once the dynamics has reached steady state (\CSS, triangles), together with the expectation values predicted by the static \MF{} state (\CMF, solid lines), for a wide range of coupling strengths going from weak to strong coupling~\footnote{See later discussions where the different regimes of coupling strength are thoroughly characterised.}.
 We find that both predictions are in excellent agreement, providing strong evidence for the convergence of the dynamics towards the \MFGS.
+The compact expression \eqref{eq:taumf} for the CMF state, as well as the numerical verification that the dynamical steady state matches it, are the first result of this paper.

-It remains an open problem to derive, for arbitrary coupling and temperature, analogous expressions to \eqref{eq:taumf} for the {\it quantum} mean force state and partition function, $\ZSMFqu := \Ztotqu/\ZRqu$.
+\textbf{Quantum--classical correspondence.} We now demonstrate that the quantum partition function $\tilde{Z}_\text{S}^\text{qu}$, which includes arbitrarily large mean force corrections, converges to the classical one, $\tilde{Z}_\text{S}^\text{cl}$ in Eq.~\eqref{eq:taumf}.